11 Factors that make a high converting landing page

 While there are no disputes about the engagement value of videos, it’s probably a better idea to stick to images in such a central layout element.
 This is why version A was more successful in generating leads, though you would expect more people to be engaged by a video.

 Put highly relevant content and image to establish a connection between your message and product/ service.
+Check out this guide on content marketing for small businesses to use content marketing as your strategy.

 Determine which format, long or short landing page suits your business.
 Design your page accordingly.